7Cedars/cyfrin_updraft/security_auditing/5-t-swap-audit/audit_data/findings.md

 ### [I-2]: Avoid use of magic numbers: Define and use `constant` variables instead of using literals.

-Using `constant` variable increases readability of code and decreases chances of inadvertantly introducing errors.
+Using `constant` variable increases readability of code and decreases chances of inadvertently introducing errors.

 If the same constant literal value is used multiple times, create a constant state variable and reference it throughout the contract.